 A SWIM FROM EUROPE TO ASIA, 2018

-THE STRAIT OF THE DARDANELLES runs like a sinew between the Black Sea in the northeast and the Mediterranean to the southwest.
-It also connects the southwestern Aegean Sea to inland Sea of Marmara and serves as a boundary line between the continents of Europe and Asia.
+The Strait of the Dardanelles runs like a sinew between the Black Sea in the northeast and the Mediterranean to the southwest.
+It also connects the southwestern Aegean Sea to the inland Sea of Marmara and serves as a boundary line between the continents of Europe and Asia.
 As a link to all these expanses of open water it has become one of the busiest shipping lanes in the world.
-So it was no surprise - when we veered onto the coastline, crammed into a taxi with the windows rolled down and a Turkish Tourism graduate and his father gesturing to signposts and ruins as they swept by outside - that we peered through the thin screen of trees and looked across the water at huge tankers and freighters bloated with cargo.
-Mind you, what did come as a surprise was that giddy James Bond moment when one of us pointed to the bridge of a Russian submarine, slicing through the central current.
+And so it was no surprise - when we veered onto the coastline, crammed into a taxi with a Turkish Tourism graduate gesturing to ruins as they swept by outside - that we peered through the thin screen of trees and looked across the water at huge tankers and freighters filled with cargo.
+What did come as a surprise though, was that giddy James Bond moment when we suddenly sighted the bridge of a Russian submarine, slicing through the central current.

-We were a long way from the sleepy rivers and babbling brooks of Cumbria.
-This was the wide open heart of Turkish industry – that often fought-over stretch of water, the shores of which were scattered with the dusty ruins of Ottoman castles and ancient cities.
-And right then and there it became clear that this was going to be a swim unlike any we’d attempted before.
+It was clear then that we were a long way from the sleepy rivers and babbling brooks of Cumbria.
+This was the open heart of Turkish industry – that often fought-over stretch of water, the shores of which were scattered with the dusty ruins of Ottoman castles and ancient cities.
+And right then it became clear that this was going to be a swim unlike any we’d attempted before.

 Two salient forts – sand-faded vestiges of the Ottoman empire – were perched atop either side of the strait.
 We walked to the bay where we’d be starting our swim, close to one of these forts.
 A barrier separated us from the sand.
 Officials walked up and down it, patrolling our confines.
 They checked their watches at intervals and signalled each other.
-We were all of us itching to get started.
+We were all itching to get started.
 Wearing nothing but our suits and caps.
 Goggles hung pinched between fingers.
-Colourful jammers clashed and jumped together.
+Colourful jammers and trunks jumbled together.

 This was the start of our Hellespont Swim Race.